 Recent studies have found that as many as 74% visit Amazon in the research stages of shopping.
 Sponsored Brand ads are an excellent way to attract new audiences by showing the best of what a brand has to offer while they are still browsing the digital shelf and those who might be ready to buy.

 Sponsored Display ads use automatically generated ad creatives to target audiences that are created based on shopping interests related to their product interests.
 Sponsored Display ads offer the highest chance of engaging audiences since they appear on Amazon’s home page, product detail pages, shopping results pages, Twitch, and other third-party websites and apps.
 Also sold using the Amazon PPC model, Sponsored Display ads differ from other Amazon ad types because they are auto-generated, but also hyper-targeted, and very detailed.

 Targeted to shoppers who have browsed your product, similar products, or relevant categories, Sponsored Products Ads include a product image, pricing, deals, savings badging, star rating, and a “Shop Now” button that links to your product detail page.

-Pro Tip: Even though there are many ways to target audiences inherent to each Amazon ad type, advertisers who use Sponsored Display audiences see up to 82% of their sales driven by new-to-brand customers.
+Pro Tip: Although there are many ways to target audiences inherent to each Amazon Ads type, advertisers who use Sponsored Display audiences see up to 82% of their sales driven by new-to-brand customers.

 Recent changes to data privacy practices across retail media mean that many advertisers have encountered roadblocks to targeting or measuring other forms of digital advertising.
 Sponsored Display offers a way to continue reaching out to new and existing audiences across multiple channels.